CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ## Overview

 The puller can currently grab crosswalk and TMC data from the Miovision API using specified intersections and dates, upload the results to the database and aggregates data to 15 minute bins.
-The puller can support date ranges longer than 48 hours.
+The puller can support date ranges longer than 24 hours.
 The output is the same format as existing csv dumps sent by miovision.
-This is a future alternative to the existing csv dumps and avoids having to continuously go through miovision to get the data.
-This will create a continuous stream of data that is populated at all time periods and all dates, similar to the bluetooth data.
+This script creates a continuous stream of volume data from Miovision.

 ## Input Parameters